fleek-network/lightning/etc/ebpf-apps/README.md

-# Lightning eBPF
+# Lightning eBPF Applications

-## Packages
+## Crates

-- `service` - Contains the main control application binary and a client/server library.
+- `guard` - Contains the control application for our eBPF-based security system.
-- `ebpf` - Contains the kernel-space eBPF programs.
+- `ebpf` - Contains our eBPF kernel-space programs.

 ## Running

 You can run the eBPF control application process via the Lightning Node CLI.
-This feature is behind the `ebpf` feature flag.

 ## Requirements